-Did the Serbian government take seriously IMF Managing Director Christine Lagarde’s warning that self-satisfaction with fiscal adjustment can be a curse if it is not accompanied by structural reforms?
+Did the Serbian government take seriously IMF Managing Director Christine Lagarde’s warning that self-satisfaction with fiscal adjustment can be a curse if structural reforms do not accompany it?

-Serbia has competitive advantages thanks to its excellent geostrategic position, network of free trade agreements and high-quality workforce.
+Serbia has competitive advantages thanks to its excellent geostrategic position, a network of free trade agreements and a high-quality workforce.
 They should be utilised

-Serbia has to work constantly to make itself more attractive than other markets – not only in the region, but also wider
+Serbia has to work consistently to make itself more attractive than other markets – not only in the region but also wider

-What is lacking in order for Serbia to create a general business environment that favours economic growth?
+What is lacking for Serbia to create a general business environment that favours economic growth?

 Can Serbia attract more investments?